Tips for Lens

 Keep nail polish and remover, perfume and cologne away from your lenses as they can damage the lenses.

-Choose water-based liquid foundations; cream makeup make leave a film on your lenses.
+Choose water-based liquid foundations; cream makeup may leave a film on your lenses.

 How to stay comfortable while styling your hair: